DETAILED ACTION

 after the first pass, apply voltage pulses to a select word line coupled to the select row of the memory cells, wherein an amplitude of the voltage pulses changes over time (FIG. 12: medium programming); and

-Xu teaches a method of programming multilevel memory cells with fewer program verify operation.
-The method comprises two pass coarse-fine programming algorithm (see 2:48-62), and applying a single voltage pulse to a select word line, wherein an amplitude of the single voltage pulse changes over time (see FIGS. 4A-4C and 3:17-47).
+Xu teaches a single-pass programming architecture using dynamic start voltage (DSV) to program multilevel memory cells with fewer program verify operation.
+The DSV comprises applying a single voltage pulse to a select word line, and programming memory cells coupled to selected word line to respective programming levels from the highest to the lowest, wherein an amplitude of the single voltage pulse changes over time (see FIG. 4B, 3:17-47, 11:57-12:20).

 Since Song and Xu are both from the same field of endeavor, the purpose disclosed by Xu would have been recognized in the pertinent art of Song.

-It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to perform the medium programming of Song with programming method of Xu in order to save programming time with fewer program verify operation (see FIGS. 4A-4C and 3:17-47).
+It would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to apply the DSV programming method of Xu for the medium programming stage in the multi-pass programming architecture of Song in order to save programming time with fewer program verify operation (see FIGS. 4B-4C and 3:17-47).

 Regarding dependent claims 13-19, see rejections applied to claims 2-4, 7-9 and 11.